-support the capital investment cycle in the economy.
-China remains the largest cross-border exposure at \$39.7 billion Cross-border exposure to developed countries in which the Group increase in lending and trade finance activity in response to growth does not have a major presence predominantly relates to shortfrom renminbi internationalisation and the Belt and Road initiative. dated money market treasury and liquidity management activities, which can change significantly from period to period.
-Exposure with some of this increase offset by a reduction of exposure from liquidity management and financial market activity.
-Cross-border also represents global corporate business for customers with interests in our footprint.
-This is a key driver of the significant cross-border exposure to the US, Japan and France.
+Cross-border exposure to developed countries in which the Group does not have a major presence predominantly relates to short-dated money market treasury and liquidity management activities, which can change significantly from period to period.
+Exposure also represents global corporate business for customers with interests in our footprint.
+This is a key driver of the significant cross-border exposure to the US,

+Japan and France.